Find Out Your Birth Month Flower—and the Meaning Behind It

 Many cultures have a different symbolic meaning for carnations, but the most common?
 Love.
 Different colors of carnations also have their own meanings and are given for different occasions (for example, white carnations can sometimes symbolize good luck).
 Carnations are a good cut flower, and you'll almost always see them in grocery stores and at florists year-round.
 To grow your own, plant them in a spot that gets plenty of sun with well-drained soil, and most varieties will grow up to 12 inches tall.

 Violets have come to symbolize faithfulness and loyalty.
 As you'd expect from the name, purple is the most common color, which plays off the hue of February's birthstone, amethyst.
 Grow these beautiful, delicate blooms indoors until you can move them outdoors when the snow melts.
-This perennial can happily grow up to 12 inches in full sun or partial shade, as long as it has consistently moist soil.
+This perennial can happily grow up to 12 inches in full sun or part shade, as long as it has consistently moist soil.

 These cheery bulbs are an excellent way to welcome spring.
 Daffodils symbolize new beginnings or renewal, which perfectly describe these early bloomers.
 Force these bulbs early indoors to have blooms on your birthday in March!
 Outdoors, be sure to plant them in the fall in well-drained soil where they'll get about six hours of direct sun every day.

 These humble white flowers with domed yellow centers represent youth and purity.
 The Shasta daisy is a hardy, perennial type of this flower, but tropical gerberas that bloom in bright shades of orange, yellow, and red also can represent this month.
 These classic flowers will brighten anyone's day, whether you buy them for yourself or give them as a gift.
-In the garden, daisies can stun by growing up to three feet tall in well-drained soil and direct sun or partial shade.
+In the garden, daisies can stun by growing up to three feet tall in well-drained soil and direct sun or part shade.

 These delicate, bell-shape blooms represent motherhood, making them one of the best flowers to give to your mom on Mother's Day.
 Multiple blooms come from one stem, and the white flowers stand out beautifully against dark green foliage.
 Lilies of the valley are known for their sweet scent and do well in damp and shady areas of the garden, where they usually stay less than 12 inches tall.